tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     loans_df["month_le"] = label_encoder.transform(loans_df["month"])
     ```

-Show the DataFrame's head, comment students that, despite the `LabelEncoder` do the job of transforming text labels to numerical values, there is a contextual issue in this particular case: the number assigned to some months doesn't match with the actual month number (e.g. `july` is encoded as `5`)
+Show the DataFrame's head and show that there is actually a problem with using `LabelEncoder` for all of the cateogrical data in this dataframe.
+Explain that there is a contextual issue in this particular case: the number assigned to some months doesn't match with the actual month number (e.g. `july` is encoded as `5`)

 ![Months' names encoded as numbers with Label Encoder](Images/categorical-data-3.png)

-* Despite this encoding is technically correct, it can lead to misconceptions while doing further data analysis.
+* Despite this encoding being technically correct, it can lead to misconceptions while doing further data analysis.

-* The `LabelEncoder` is a great tool, but in some particular cases, a manual integer encoding could be made.
+* The `LabelEncoder` is a great tool, but in some particular cases, a manual integer encoding could be used.

 Explain to students that, in this particular case, a dictionary with the months' number is created to encode the months' names with their corresponding month number.